ecfm/CMU-MultimodalSDK/README.md

+## The datasets are not available for download for maintenance reasons, please come back later! ##

 # CMU-MultimodalDataSDK

 MultimodalSDK provides tools to easily apply machine learning algorithms on well-known multimodal datasets such as CMU-MOSI, CMU-MOSI2, POM, and ICT-MMMO.

 ## CMU Multimodal Data SDK